 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed, how feeling controlled causes anger.
+In the last section, we discussed how feeling controlled causes anger.
 Some main ideas we considered were why control occurs, how a client responds to control, and the acknowledgement of freedom.

-Katie , age 27, stated "My father was always so damn cold toward me.
+Katie, age 27, stated, "My father was always so damn cold toward me.
 I felt like a nuisance.
 I just feel like most of the time I’m a nuisance to everyone.
 I want affection, but feel like I’m unwanted."
 As a result, Katie chose physically and verbally abusive relationships which fed this pattern of feeling rejected.
 This led Katie to draw the conclusion she was worthless.
-Katie told me "It’s more than I can take!
+Katie told me, "It’s more than I can take!
 I just want to explode!"
 Do you have an anger management client like Katie who has the myth of impending rejection in his or her relationships feeding into their anger?
-Later in this track, I will explain a technique which was effective with Katie.
+Later in this section, I will explain a technique which was effective with Katie.

 Here are the affirmations that Chet created for himself: "Stopping resentment is not the same as condoning wrong.
 I accept other’s freedom to live in unhealthy ways.
 I accept responsibility for my emotions.
 No one has the power to make me stay angry.
 Letting go of anger has nothing to do with winning or losing."
 In addition to repeating these words, Chet also spent time focusing on the meaning behind these phrases and was able to benefit.